M110 howitzer: History

-At the end of the Cold War under U.S. Division Plan 86, all armored and mechanized infantry divisions included a battalion of heavy artillery that included two batteries of M110A2 SP howitzers with six guns each for a total of 12 guns, plus one battery of nine M270 Multiple Launch Rocket System rocket artillery.
+At the end of the Cold War under U.S. Division Plan 86, all armored and mechanized infantry divisions included a battalion of heavy artillery that included two batteries of M110A2 SP howitzers with six guns each for a total of 12 guns, plus one battery of nine M270s.

-Israel used M110s along with M107s during Yom Kippur War against Egyptian and Syrian forces.
-Again in 1982 Operation Peace for Galilee, Israel used M110 systems against PLO and Lebanese allies with deadly effect during Siege of Beirut.
+Israel used M110s along with M107s during the Yom Kippur War against Egyptian and Syrian forces.
+Later, in 1982, Israel used M110 systems against the Palestine Liberation Organization and their Lebanese allies with deadly effect during the Siege of Beirut as part of Operation Peace for Galilee.

-Iran used its M110s during Iran–Iraq War against Iraqi forces during its offensives against Iraq.
+Iran used its M110s during its offensives against Iraq in the Iran–Iraq War.

-Turkish Armed Forces have used M110A2 systems against Kurdistan Workers' Party since the 1990s and during Turkish military intervention in Syria, mainly against People's Protection Units.
+The Turkish Armed Forces have used M110A2 systems against the Kurdistan Workers' Party since the 1990s, as well as in the Turkish military intervention in Syria, mainly against the People's Protection Units.

+In early October 2025, it was reported that Greece is considering selling at least 60 M110A2 guns and 150,000 high-explosive (HE) and cluster shells to Ukraine via the Czech Republic for about 199.4 million euros; According to the Hellenic National Defence General Staff, these howitzers no longer meets the Armed Forces needs.